-Harvest results in these countries affect the amount of wine available on the global market and, in turn, impact the prices that international wholesalers are willing to pay for Australian wine.
+Harvest results in these countries affects the amount of wine available on the global market and, in turn, impact the prices that international wholesalers are willing to pay for Australian wine.
 The impact is particularly strong for commercial wine that is not defined by reference to its geographical origin, because this wine is easily substitutable for wine from other countries.

 Direct changes in the level of export demand also influence Australian grape prices.
-For example, the global financial crisis in 2008 reduced worldwide demand for wine and resulted in a significant decline in wine export prices and grape prices (see figure 4.4 below).
+For example, the global financial crisis in 2008 reduced worldwide demand for wine and resulted in a significant decline in wine export prices and grape prices (see figure 4.3 below).

-Since 1997, the average Australian wine export price has been strongly negatively correlated with the exchange rate, with a weaker US dollar (and a relatively stronger Australian dollar) tending to coincide with lower export prices in Australian dollars (see figure 4.3).
+Since 1997, the average Australian wine export price has been strongly correlated with the exchange rate, with a weaker Australian dollar tending to coincide with higher export prices (see figure 4.2).